anza-xyz/agave/accounts-db/doc/chili_pepper_store.md

 * support fork-aware update
 * read is critical for block production so it can't be blocked

-The choice made is use a key-value store to support multiple parallel read and single write.
+The choice we made is use a key-value store to support multiple parallel read and single write.
 And the write won't block the read with transaction memory semantics.

-## Key-Value store
+## Key-Value dbß

 Underlying store is a key-value db.
 The db use B-tree to store the data.
-The data is stored at the leaf node.
+The data is stored at the leaf node in pages.

 With B-tree to store the record in key sorted order, we can support both single key and key range look up.